carlsmith/quran/README.md

 ## Status

 The project is just getting started.
 There is plenty that people can help with, but nothing is ready to start using properly yet.
-Open an issue if you want to introduce yourself.
-Treat the issue tracker as a forum.
+If you would like to get involved at all, there is [an open issue][1] for people to use to introduce themselves.

-The software will generate a pretty HTML version of the translation every time `update.py` is executed.
-However, until each surah is divided into paragraphs, they render as walls of text.
+The software in this repo will generate a pretty HTML version of the translation every time `update.py` is executed.
+However, until a surah is divided into paragraphs, it will render as a wall of text.
 Adding paragraphs is the most important thing to get done at the moment.

 Once the surahs have been divided into paragraphs, the most pressing issue will be improving the software that generates HTML editions.
 From there on